Western Illinois University: Macomb Campus

 Cultural and intellectual historians study the cultural and intellectual contributions of different societies, including law, religious customs, and technology.
 Western's cultural historians include Dr. Woell (revolutionary French religious history), Dr. Palmer (history of technology), Dr. McNabb (English legal/constitutional history), Dr. Roberts (American legal/constitutional history), and Dr. Mazza (modern Middle Eastern cultural history).

 Military history focuses on the history of military strategy and tactics, weaponry, the lives of military leaders and ordinary servicemen and women.
-Western's military historians are Dr. Brice (ancient Greece and Rome) and Dr. Kretchik (twentieth-century U.S. and transnational).
+Western's military historians are Dr. Brice (ancient Greece and Rome) and Dr. Palmer (United States and Europe).

 Diplomatic historians analyze the history of the relations between nations.
-Our diplomatic historians are Dr. Roberts (early U.S.), Dr. Kretchik (twentieth-century U.S. and transnational), Dr. Filipink (U.S. Cold War),and Dr. Mazza (modern Middle East).
+Our diplomatic historians are Dr. Roberts (early U.S. and transnational), Dr. Filipink (U.S. Cold War), and Dr. Mazza (modern Middle East).

 Political history studies the history of institutions and individuals related to government.
-Western's political historians include Dr. Filipink (modern U.S. presidency), Dr. Leonard (Argentinian education), Dr. Chamberlin (twentieth-century Germany), and Dr. Mazza (modern Middle East).
+Western's political historians include Dr. Filipink (modern U.S. presidency), Dr. Chamberlin (twentieth-century Germany), and Dr. Mazza (modern Middle East).